 A number of the articles in our quarterly newsletter, Floodplain Management Today, have focused on special projects or topics that are of interest to floodplain administrators and the broader floodplain management community.
 They have included projects done by NeDNR, by other agencies, and by partnerships of agencies working to reduce flood risk throughout Nebraska.
 The articles below reference those topics and articles.
-For any additional information, contact Katie Ringland or someone from the Floodplain Management Section.
+For any additional information, contact any of the staff in the Floodplain Management Section.
 See the NeDNR Contacts page.

 Who Lives in Nebraska Floodplains?

 In this article, we outline analysis done by a special project at NeDNR to better answer the question "who lives in Nebraska floodplains?"
 We found some surprising and interesting results.
 Knowing more about who lives in your floodplains can help reduce the loss of life and property from flooding and help keep your citizens safer.

 In 2014, NeDNR reviewed dozens of comprehensive development plans from communities across the state to better understand how well flood risk is addressed in the plans.
 We found through our analysis that there is a lot of room for improvement in Nebraska comprehensive plans.
 This article outlines the findings and provides a link to our resource guide for any community updating or drafting a new comprehensive plan.

 Ice Jam Partnership on the Lower Platte River